peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 # Nonce Request

-When a Client needs a Nonce, it sends an HTTP GET request to the server's Nonce Endpoint.
+When a Client needs a Nonce, it sends an HTTP GET request to the Nonce Endpoint.
 In response, the Nonce Issuer provides a Nonce to the Client, encapsulated within a JSON object [RFC7159].

 Below is a non normative example of the HTTP Request made by a Client to the Nonce Endpoint.